crcx/retroforth/doc/RETRO-Book.md

                no:  compile the number as a literal
           no:  report an error ("not found")

-In RETRO, the interpret process is basically:
+In Retro, the interpret process is basically:

     get token
     does the first character match a `sigil:` word?